celo-org/celo-blockchain/README.md

 relative to this project's root and it will checkout the commit defined in the variable MONOREPO_COMMIT in the Makefile.

-These values can be overridden if required by setting those variables in the make command, for example:
+These values can be overridden if required, by setting those variables in the make command, for example:
 ```
 make prepare-system-contracts MONOREPO_COMMIT=master MONOREPO_PATH=../alt-monorepo
 ```

+This is only required on the first invocation, as both the path and commit are then stored on disk.

 Without first running this certain tests will fail with errors such as: